mynameisVictoria/comms-platform/README.md

 simple communication, and i geuss techincly data sharing lol.

 ## Quick Facts
-- built because: discord (which i unforchinatly use) is not great, for multiple reasons
+- built because: communications platforms are fun!
 - Runs in: the terminal
 - Eventually will: make it into a gui, dont expect it to be pretty though!
 - if u have any name suggestions, please tell me!!! if ur reading this you probably can contact me very easily, if not, youll find a way